browserify/browserify/readme.markdown

 Prevent the module name or file at `file` from showing up in the output bundle.

+Instead you will get a file with `module.exports = {}`.

+## b.exclude(file)

+Prevent the module name or file at `file` from showing up in the output bundle.

+If your code tries to `require()` that file it will throw unless you've provided another mechanism for loading it.

 ## b.transform(tr)

 Transform source code before parsing it for `require()` calls with the transform